Skip to content

 Form - Report Bird Ring

-Questions in the form marked with a asterisk (*) are mandatory and must be filled in.
-You can also phone in your observation at: 08-519 540 80.
+Questions in the form marked with an asterisk (*) are mandatory and must be filled in.

 If the ring lacks an address or if the address is illegible, enter "Missing" in the field.